 If you have a vehicle currently registered in NSW and your registration certificate has been lost, stolen or destroyed, you can replace it online.
 The replacement certificate will be posted to you within 7 days, so if you need it sooner, visit a service centre and complete the transaction in person.

 - Select the 'Replace online' button.

-- Log into your MyServiceNSW Account, sign up now, or continue as a guest.
-If you log in and haven't previously linked your MyServiceNSW Account to Roads and Maritime Services, enter your driver licence details.
+- Log in, or create your MyServiceNSW Account, or continue as a guest.
+If you log in and haven't previously linked your MyServiceNSW Account to Roads, enter your driver licence details.

 - Choose whether your registration product was lost, stolen or destroyed.

 - Choose the vehicle that needs the replacement product, or enter its NSW plate number.

 - Check and confirm your replacement order details.

 - Once your payment has been processed (if applicable), you'll be issued with a transaction receipt.